Please sign Michelle’s Change.org petition

 Charges: Count (2) Conspiracy to Distribute Controlled Substances, (3) Aiding & Abetting; Drug Related Murder (5) False Statements to Institution with Deposits Insured by the FDIC (6) Laundering of Monetary Instruments

-Time Served: 25 years this May
+Time Served: 26 years

 Incidents: Staff characterization “role model” inmate.